-- → The AF point appears. - You can switch between showing and hiding the AF point by clicking the [ ] button. - Drag the enlargement display frame to move it to the position where you want to focus.
+- → The AF point appears. - On 5DS/5DS R 7D Mk II 760D 750D, you can set continuous AF to on/off with the [Continuous AF] checkbox.
+When shooting movies, the [Continuous AF] checkbox changes to the [Movie servo AF] on/off checkbox. - You can switch between showing and hiding the AF point by clicking the [] button. - Drag the enlargement display frame to move it to the position where you want to focus.